Charles Hartshorne: Dipolar Theism

 One of the lessons to be learned from debates about divine power is that one’s ideas about God have implications for one’s ideas about the world and vice versa.
 To assume that God can bring about any logically possible state of affairs presupposes that all states of affairs are such that, in principle, they require only a single being to bring them about.
 That presupposition, however, begs the question against a world-view like Hartshorne’s in which reality has a social structure.
 In such a world, it is no limit on God if God cannot bring about every logically possible state of affairs.
 There is an analogous lesson where divine knowledge is concerned.
 If reality is continually in-the-making, as Hartshorne maintains, then there is a fundamental asymmetry between past and future.
 The past is fully determinate and the future is the realm of the partially indeterminate.
 If God is all-knowing, then God must know the future for what it is, as partially indeterminate.
 If one raises the objection that such a deity is not omniscient because the future is partially hidden from it, one has failed to cross the pons asinorum of the debate.
 It is a defect in divine knowledge not to know a fully determinate future only if there is a fully determinate future to be known.
 The assumption of a fully determinate future is evident in the use that Aquinas makes of the analogy made famous by Boethius: as each point on the circumference of a circle is equidistant from the center, so God is equally knowledgeable of every moment of time (SCG I, 66.7; see also Boethius, Consolation of Philosophy, Bk 4, Pr.
 6).
 As Hartshorne noted, however, the analogy assumes that time can be represented as a completed whole, whereas time may be more like an endless line whose points are added from moment to moment.

 Hartshorne’s criticism of the circle analogy was anticipated by late medieval philosophers like John Duns Scotus (Ordinatio I, d.
 39, q.
 1-5) and Luis de Molina (Condordia IV, d.
 49.18).
 The questions raised by the circle analogy concern not only the nature of time, but also the nature of God.
-Traditional theists, as we have seen, were reluctant to attribute any passive potency to God; they thought that the perfection of the divine being required that God be immutable and impassible.
+Traditional theists were reluctant to attribute any passive potency to God; they thought that the perfection of the divine being required that God be immutable and impassible.
 If, however, God is not affected by anything external, then how is it that God knows the world?
 Aquinas answered that the cognitive relation in God is the reverse of what it is for humans.
 We know the world because it affects us, but God knows the world because God is its creator.
 The Thomistic solution may preserve divine impassibility but at the expense of making human freedom problematic.
-We have already discussed this problem in the previous section.
+This problem was discussed in the previous section.
 There was, however, another very imaginative solution to the “mechanics of omniscience” given by Molina.
 He argued that, prior to creating the world, God has knowledge of what any possible free creature would do in any particular circumstance.
 Using this “middle knowledge” in combination with the knowledge of what creatures God has in fact chosen to create, God is able to know what every free creature will do in the circumstances where they have been placed.

 New life was breathed into Molinism by analytic philosophers of religion in the late twentieth century.
 For his part, Hartshorne never directly addressed Molina’s theory.
 It is easy enough, however, to reconstruct a Hartshornean response to Molinism.
 Above all, it is important to appreciate that, of necessity, the logical subjects of God’s middle knowledge are possible persons.
 God’s knowledge of what would be the case for any free creature is pre-volitional; that is to say, God knows, prior to creating, what any creature, whether it is eventually created or not, would do under any given circumstance.
 Middle knowledge cannot serve to guide God’s providential decisions about which world to create if it depends upon which world God creates.
 For this reason, the usual characterization of middle knowledge as “counter-factuals of freedom” is seriously misleading.
 Prior to God’s decision to create a world, there are no creatures and, hence, no fact of the matter about any actual creature.
 There are only possible creatures.
 Hartshorne denied the existence of possible non-actual individuals.
 In Man’s Vision of God and the Logic of Theism he wrote, “There is an unutilized possibility of individuals, but not an individuality of unutilized possibility.”
 (See also, “Charles’s Hartshorne: Neoclassical Metaphysics.”)
 Given these views, it is clear that Hartshorne would reject Molinism.